Hot yoga: Popularization

 Forrest Yoga is a style developed by Ana T. Forrest, c.
 1982.
 The style focuses on holding poses for a longer duration.
 The repetition of twenty specific poses accentuates the stretch equally on each side of the body.

 CorePower Yoga, founded in 2002, is a vigorous multi-disciplinary hot yoga style.

 Baron Baptiste Power Yoga has the room heated somewhat less than Bikram Yoga.
 Baptiste, who learnt yoga from T. K. V. Desikachar and B. K. S. Iyengar as a boy, and had Indra Devi as godmother, uses a Vinyasa (flow) style, the breath linked to the movements, with emphasis on the gaze (Drishti) and the use of a lock, Uddiyana Bandha, to stabilize the core.

 Moksha yoga, also known as Modo Yoga, is based on Bikram Yoga.
 Moksha Yoga was founded in Canada in 2004 by human rights and environmental activists Jessica Robertson and Ted Grand.

 Tribalance Hot Yoga, created in Schaumburg, Illinois by Corey Kelly and Shawnda Falvo in 2007, is based on Bikram and Yin Yoga; it does not have a fixed series of asanas, and emphasises the meditational aspect of yoga.

+Buti Yoga, created by Bizzie Gold in 2012, by combining traditional Vinyasa style flow yoga with dynamic dance movements.

+Photo of women practicing meditation and breathingat the beginning of a hot yoga class.

+Motivations and appeal

+Hot yoga's popularity has been attributed to both its physical intensity and its perceived mental and lifestyle benefits.
+The elevated temperature causes the body to work harder to regulate your temperature, which can increase the perceived effectiveness of the workout.
+Many styles of yoga have evidence supporting an antidepressant effect.
+Yoga, a form of meditation, is one of many types of mind body practices that allows people to become more aware and live in their body, enhancing a sense of embodiment.

+Yoga is recognized as a form of mind-body medicine that integrates an individuals physical, mental, and spiritual components to improve aspects of health, particularly stress related illness.
+The heated environment and structured class format can also contribute to a sense of accomplishment and satisfaction following sessions.
+People frequently report feeling relaxed and energized after classes, describing calm and post class bliss that distinguishes hot yoga from other forms of exercise.
+The latter is calming and restorative; it lowers breathing and heart rate, decreases blood pressure, lowers cortisol levels, and increases blood flow to the intestines and vital organs.
+Evidence suggests that those with the lowest well being may get the most out of yoga in general, but the moderating role of baseline well-being in the impact of hot yoga remains poorly understood and warrants further investigation.

+Despite the growing interest in the effects of yoga in general, research on hot yoga remains scarce, mostly comprises small sample sizes, and is largely centered on its physical and physiological benefits.